DataTalksClub/project-of-the-week/2022-11-16-recommenders-2.md

 ## DIY Recommendation Systems (Part 2)

-* **Goal**: After learning about the different types of recommendation system algorithms during week 1, now we compare the two algorithms we explored.
+* **Goal**: After learning about the different types of recommendation system algorithms during [Part 1](2022-10-19-recommenders-1.md), now we compare the two algorithms we explored.
 Also, we create a more advanced version of a recommendation system using a hybrid approach.
 * **Dates**: from 16th to 23rd November.
 * **Where:** [`#project-of-the-week`](https://app.slack.com/client/T01ATQK62F8/C02BP4FQH36) in DataTalks.Club (get in slack here: [https://datatalks.club/slack.html](https://datatalks.club/slack.html))